jarviscanada/jarvis_data_eng_PetarKandic/linux_sql/README.md

 ## Architecture
    ![alt text](assets/ClusterDiagram.png)

     We see that the agent scripts are run on every node.
+The data is then stored in the PostgreSQL database.
+The Docker container holding the database is located in node 1.

 ## Scripts
   1) ### Database and Docker Initialization